 What is Total Hip Replacement (Arthroplasty)?

 Total hip replacement, also known as hip arthroplasty, is a surgical procedure in which the damaged or worn-out hip joint is replaced with an artificial implant.
-This procedure is typically performed for patients suffering from osteoarthritis, rheumatoid arthritis, or severe hip fractures.
+This procedure is typically performed for patients suffering from osteoarthritis, rheumatoid arthritis, or severe hip fractures treatment.
 The goal of the surgery is to relieve pain and improve the patient’s ability to walk and move freely.

 How Does it Feel?